-JUGs may be assigned by the Academy Principal, Academy Dean of Discipline or by instructors.
+JUGs may be assigned by the Academy Associate Principal, or by instructors.

-JUGs assigned by the Dean of Discipline are served before school and after school on Wednesdays unless otherwise announced.
+JUGs assigned by the Associate Principal are served before school and after school on Wednesdays unless otherwise announced.
 JUGs may be assigned as half hour, one hour, and 3 hour.
 Students should be prepared to complete a predetermined writing assignment during their JUG.
 3 hour JUGs will be served on scheduled Saturday mornings at 8:00 a.m.
 3 hour JUGs require a \$10 fee to cover the cost of the prefect.